ForceMultiplierAI/AutoRAG/README.md

+# 🚀 This is Demo Software

+**Experience the full power of AutoRAG in our production-ready enterprise solution!** This repository provides a glimpse of our innovative technology, but our commercial version offers enhanced features, dedicated support, and seamless integration with your existing infrastructure.

+**Ready to transform your AI capabilities?**
+- Contact: contact@forcemultiplier.ai
+- Subject: AutoRAG Commercial Access

+Join leading organizations that have already unlocked the full potential of their large language models with our enterprise solution.

+---

 # AutoRAG 🚀: Intelligent Prompt Compression Proxy

 AutoRAG is a high-performance streaming proxy for OpenAI-compatible APIs that provides intelligent system message compression and enhanced token management.